-Can I collect both Workers Compensation and the Social Security Disability benefits at the same time?
+Can I collect workers’ compensation and Social Security Disability benefits at the same time?

 Yes.
-If you qualify you may indeed collect both Workers Compensation and Social Security Disability benefits.
-While Workers Compensation is not reduced because of Social Security Disability payments, your Social Security Disability payments may indeed be reduced because of your Workers Compensation benefits.
+If you qualify, you may collect both workers’ compensation and Social Security Disability benefits.
+While workers’ compensation is not reduced because of Social Security Disability payments, your Social Security Disability payments may be reduced because of your workers’ compensation benefits.

-In such a situation it is often advisable to discuss with your attorney the possibility of a settlement of your compensation claim under section 32 of the Workers Compensation law.
-In addition to the settlement with the compensation carrier, this would normally allow your Social Security Disability benefits to be resumed at the maximum amount.
+In such a situation, it is often advisable to discuss with your attorney the possibility of a settlement of your compensation claim under Section 32 of the workers’ compensation law.
+In addition to the settlement with the compensation carrier, this would normally allow your Social Security Disability benefits to resume at the maximum amount.

 Can I collect both?

 Only when it comes time to determine permanency.
-In certain body parts (fingers, toes, hands, feet, arms, legs, hearing and vision) the court determines a "schedule loss of use" which determines the number of weeks of benefits to be received by the Claimant.
-From this calculation, the carrier takes credit for payments already made and any balance is paid to the Claimant.
+In certain body parts (fingers, toes, hands, feet, arms and legs), as well as hearing and vision, the court determines a “schedule loss of use,” which determines the number of weeks of benefits to be received by the claimant.
+From this calculation, the carrier takes credit for payments already made and any balance is paid to the claimant.

-Injuries to one's neck or back often result in a finding of a "permanent partial disability" which until recently had no time limits for the payment of benefits while the Claimant was out of work or working at "reduced earnings" due to his disability.
-However, recent statutory changes have now put a cap on the maximum amount of benefits receivable by the Claimant.
+Injuries to one’s neck or back often result in a finding of a permanent partial disability, which, until recently, had no time limits for the payment of benefits while the claimant was out of work or working at reduced earnings due to disability.
+However, recent statutory changes have now put a cap on the maximum amount of benefits receivable by the claimant.

-This is one of the toughest questions in Workers Compensation and should not be undertaken lightly.
-In virtually all instances, the settlement of a compensation case under section 32 of the Workers Compensation law will conclude the carrier's obligation to pay additional compensation or medical benefits.
-This should be discussed with your attorney in detail as there are many factors to be considered including anticipated future medical expenses, the extent of one's disability, possible anticipated return to work, Social Security Disability benefits, etc. Silverman Law has a great deal of experience in negotiating settlements on behalf of injured workers.
+This is one of the toughest questions in workers’ compensation and should not be undertaken lightly.
+In virtually all instances, the settlement of a compensation case under Section 32 of the workers’ compensation law will conclude the carrier’s obligation to pay additional compensation or medical benefits.
+This should be discussed with your attorney in detail, as there are many factors to be considered, including anticipated future medical expenses, the extent of one’s disability, possible anticipated return to work, Social Security Disability benefits, etc. Silverman, Silverman & Seligman, P.C., has a great deal of experience in negotiating settlements on behalf of injured workers.
 We will be happy to discuss your particular situation in detail with you.

-No. Unless there is a particular reason to do so, Silverman Law recommends that the Claimant not accept the involvement of a carrier nurse case manager.
-Doing so rarely results in any benefits to the Claimant but may result in benefits to the carrier.
+No. Unless there is a particular reason to do so, we recommend that the claimant not accept the involvement of a carrier nurse case manager.
+Doing so rarely results in any benefits to the claimant, but may result in benefits to the carrier.

-What role would Silverman Law play in my Workers Compensation claim?
+What role would Silverman, Silverman & Seligman, P.C., play in my workers’ compensation claim?

-Having handled tens of thousands of hearings, Silverman Law is able to step back and see the whole picture.
+Having handled tens of thousands of hearings, we are able to step back and see the whole picture.

-Workers Compensation hearings can sometimes seem quite mysterious - if you have not had experience.
-Silverman Law has decades of experience in taking testimony from Claimants, and treating physicians, cross-examining carrier lay witnesses and carrier medical examiners.
-We believe that it is important to keep the Claimant involved at all stages so that he or she can knowledgeably participate in any decisions.
+Workers’ compensation hearings can sometimes seem quite mysterious if you have not had experience.
+Silverman, Silverman & Seligman, P.C., has decades of experience in taking testimony from claimants and treating physicians, cross-examining carriers, lay witnesses and carrier medical examiners.
+We believe it is important to keep the claimant involved at all stages so that he or she can knowledgeably participate in any decisions.